carrot-ar/carrot-ios/README.md

 #### ⚠️ Warning

 At the time of writing, custom authentication protocols are not supported on the server-side.
-However, you can still use a `CustomCarrotSession` in order to implementing the Picnic Protocol in a different way or to layer other logic on top of `PicnicProtocol`.
+However, you can still use a `CustomCarrotSession` in order to implement the Picnic Protocol in a different way or to layer other logic on top of the Picnic Protocol.

 #### SessionDriver